 iOS Development at RWTH Aachen University

 If you are interested in developing software for the iPhone, iPad, or other Apple devices running a variant of iOS, here are some important pointers to get started, especially if you're affiliated with RWTH Aachen University:

-- As a book, I'd recommend Programming iOS 12 by Matt Neuburg and iOS 13 Programming Fundamentals with Swift, also by Matt Neuburg; the latter is incredibly thorough (if you want that), and both are very well written.
-The Fundamentals also covers C, OOP, and Objective-C for a quick recap if needed.
-Don't use any book that is too old to tell you about Automatic Reference Counting (ARC).
+- As a book, I'd recommend the latest editions of Programming iOS and iOS Programming Fundamentals by Matt Neuburg; the latter is incredibly thorough (if you want that), and both are very well written.
+The Fundamentals even includes quick summaries of the older C and Objective-C languages if needed.
+Don't use any book that is older than the current version of iOS minus one.